TAMUparametric/energiapy/docs/multi_loc_example.rst

 - R\ :sup:`cons` - set of resources that can be consumed
 - P\ :sup:`uncertain` - set of processes with uncertain capacity
 - R\ :sup:`trans` - set of resources that can be transported
-- T - set of temporal periods p
+- T\ :sup:`sch` - set of temporal periods t for scheduling decisions
+- T\ :sup:`net`- set of temporal periods t for network decisions
 - L\ :sup:`source` - set of source locations
 - L\ :sup:`sink` - set of sink locations